2011 Chickasha–Blanchard tornado: Grady County

 At 5:06 p.m., an uncondensed tornado touched down on Fieldcrest Dr in a neighborhood south of Chickasha at EF0 strength, taking tree limbs off and blowing down fences; some homes sustained minor roof damage.
 The tornado crossed H. E. Bailey Turnpike where large branches and television aerials were ripped away.
 The tornado strengthened to EF1 intensity as it crossed Sleepy Hollow Blvd, some large trees were uprooted and minimal roof damage was noted, multiple trees were uprooted, and one of them fell onto a home.
 The tornado rapidly intensified to high-end EF2 strength with wind speeds of 135 mph, a manufactured home along Parkway Dr was demolished, and debris was blown away.
-A 24-year-old woman was killed in this area as their mobile home was rolled and destroyed.
+A 24-year-old woman was killed in this area as her mobile home was lifted and dropped on top of her.
 The tornado weakened to mid-range EF2 intensity, a car wash and repair shop on W Country Club Road had their roof ripped away at 120 mph, a gas station nearby had piece of their roof ripped off, trees were also uprooted and an outbuilding was damaged.
 The tornado weakened to high-end EF1 strength, uprooting multiple trees and damaging an apartment complex along Glenwood Dr. The tornado crossed E Almar Dr where it re-intensified to mid-range EF2, a roof of an apartment complex was torn off and suffered partial wall collapse, a car was flipped and damaged, around the same time, the funnel of the tornado fully condensed to the ground.
 A Dollar Tree suffered severe damage as some of the exterior walls collapsed.
 Still, due to the contextual damage not matching up with the structural damage of the building, it only retained mid-range EF2 intensity.
 The Dollar Tree was later reopened in 2012.